ManiacalLabs/Engravinator.com/docs/mk1/BOM_Guide.md

 Something like this from DigiKey would work well: [GST90A12-P1M](https://www.digikey.com/product-detail/en/mean-well-usa-inc/GST90A12-P1M/1866-2154-ND/7703717)

-However, we get that's expensive and you can likely find something cheaper on Amazon or eBay such as this one: <https://www.amazon.com/gp/product/B00LWQ2GS0/>
+However, we understand that is expensive and you can likely find something cheaper on Amazon or eBay such as this one: <https://www.amazon.com/gp/product/B00LWQ2GS0/>

 Just make sure it meets the specs listed above.